Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 Outside of the unbelievably beautiful beaches, there are multiple hikes with views that will leave you in awe.
 Check out this YouTube video that showcase the hikes and things you can do in Porto Santo.
 You will quickly find out why this island stole my heart.

-Madeira Day 4 Summary:
+TLDR: Madeira Day 4

 We explored Madeira’s “little sister island,” Porto Santo today: